 Management has determined the operating segments based on the reports reviewed by the executive directors that are used to make strategic decisions.
 The executive directors consider the business from predominantly a geographic perspective and the Company currently operates in two geographical markets: Kazakhstan and Tajikistan.
 The Company also operates a corporate segment which recently acquired a number of drilling rigs and related oil and gas equipment which will be utilised in Kazakhstan, Tajikistan and possibly throughout the rest of Central Asia.
-Although the Tajikistan segment does not meet the quantitative thresholds required by IFRS 8, management has concluded that this segment should be reported, as it is closely monitored by the executive directors.
+Although the Tajikistan segment does not meet the quantitative thresholds required by IFRS 8, management has concluded that this segment should be reported, as it is closely monitored by the executive directors as a potential growth region and is expected to contribute materially to Company revenue in the future.

-Period ended March 31, 2009 Kazakhstan \$ Tajikistan \$ Other and Corporate \$ Consolidated \$ Segment revenue 494 35 - 529 Segment result Net finance income (2,834) (89) (219) (2,670) (204) (5,723) (293) Loss before and after tax attributable to equity shareholders (2,923) (219) (2,874) (6,016)
+Period ended March 31, 2009 Kazakhstan \$ Tajikistan \$ Other and Corporate \$ Consolidated \$ Segment revenue 494 35 529 Segment result Net finance income (2,834) (89) (219) (2,614) (204) (5,667) (293) Loss before and after tax attributable to equity shareholders (2,923) (219) (2,818) (5,960)